-In 2019, our colleagues from Minnesota Landscape Arboretum traveled across Minnesota to train Master Gardeners, SNAP-Ed educators, and 4-H coordinators on the Children’s Garden in Residence curriculum (CGR).
+In 2019, our colleagues from Minnesota Landscape Arboretum traveled across Minnesota to train Master Gardeners, SNAP-Ed health and wellness coordinators, and 4-H coordinators on the Children’s Garden in Residence curriculum (CGR).
 SNAP-Ed organized 28 programs across the state throughout 16 counties, reaching a total of 571 children.
 CGR uses a science-based, hands-on approach curriculum for discovery in the garden.
 The curriculum is broken into seven weeks.
 Each two-hour session featured gardening, science, and nutrition lessons that were tied together by topic.

 Many of the kids had never gardened and were surprised to discover how easy it was to grow vegetables.
 The gardeners harvested produce to take home each week and were able to use some of the foods for the recipes prepared during the nutrition lesson.
 The students kept journals that tracked the height of their plants and reflected on what they had learned each week.

 SuperShelf transforms food shelves, creating welcoming environments for communities to access appealing, healthy food.
-By relying on trained SNAP-Ed Educators as consultants rather than a pre-formatted toolkit approach, Supershelf is adaptable for any size or type of food shelf.
+By relying on trained SNAP-Ed health and wellness coordinators as consultants rather than a pre-formatted toolkit approach, SuperShelf is adaptable for any size or type of food shelf.
 We work in rural, suburban and urban food shelves across the state of Minnesota that serve anywhere from 160 clients per month to over 6,000 clients per month.
 After successfully completing the transformation food shelves can become certified as a ‘SuperShelf’.
 As of 2019 there are certified SuperShelves in every region of the state.

-SNAP-Ed Educators are trained to be SuperShelf consultants and work with food shelves to:
+SNAP-Ed health and wellness coordinators are trained to be SuperShelf consultants and work with food shelves to:

 - Increase access to a variety of healthy, culturally appropriate food.